 Dental implants restore missing or failing teeth with long-lasting, natural-looking results.
-Patients can enjoy the feeling of a complete smile as they regain the ability to eat, speak, and smile with confidence.
-Missing or failing teeth can affect a person’s everyday functions, like eating and speaking, as well as self-confidence.
 Dental implants help restore your ability to eat and smile with confidence again while actively improving your oral health.

 Dental implants can replace a single tooth, many teeth, or even an entire upper or lower dental arch.
 The oral surgeons at Whitewater Oral Surgery Group in Boise, ID, specialize in dental implant-based tooth restorations, allowing our patients to achieve a complete and healthy smile.
 Dr. Nelson, Dr. Hastings, Dr. Kempers, and Dr. Clark look forward to restoring your smile and improving your oral health.

 Benefits of Dental Implants